 Contemplation by the Board of the economic impact of the provisions of the proposed action through the lens of the decades of experience receiving adopted ordinances and land use planning materials such as those in the list criteria from local agencies for other fire protection programs the Board implements.

-Staff participation in the certification of local ordinances in meeting or exceeding the SRA Fire Safe Regulations.

 Discussions with Department of Forestry and Fire Protection staff on the scope and requirements of recommendations made in Fire Safety Surveys.

 TECHNICAL, THEORETICAL, AND/OR EMPIRICAL STUDY, REPORT, OR SIMILAR DOCUMENT RELIED UPON (pursuant to GOV SECTION 11346.2(b)(3))